cross-platform-actions/action/readme.md

 It uses [rsync][rsync] to share files between the guest VM and the host. xhyve does not have any native support for sharing files.
 To authenticate the SSH connection a unique key pair is used.
 This pair is generated each time the action is run.
-The public key is added to the VM image and the private key is stored on the host.
-Since xhyve does not support file sharing, a secondar hard drive, which is backed by a file, is created.
-The public key is stored on this hard drive, which is then mounted by the VM.
+The public key is added to the VM image and the host stores the private key.
+Since xhyve does not support file sharing, a secondary hard drive, which is backed by a file, is created.
+The public key is stored on this hard drive, which the VM then mounts.
 At boot time, the secondary hard drive will be identified and the public key will be copied to the appropriate location.